 - Second EP: “Because you’ll die, of course!

-- ER nurse: “You’ll have to stop questioning the doctor.
+- ER nurse: “You’ll have to stop asking questions of the doctor.
 He’s a very good doctor, and he does not like to be questioned!”

 - Doctor, later: “Things could be a lot WORSE, you know!”